 § 2.
-Resolved (if the Senate concur), That the foregoing amend-ment be referred to the first reg-ular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with sec-tion one of article nineteen of the constitution, he published for three months previous to the time of such election.
+Resolved (if the Senate concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.

-PROPOSED.
-AMENDMENT
+PROPOSED AMENDMENT NUMBER SEVEN

-NUMBER SEVEN CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY Proposing an amendment to article three of the constitution, in relation to eliminating the prohibition against the erection of a county unless its population shall entitle it to a member of the assembly amended to read as follows:
+Proposing an amendment to article three of the constitution, in relation to eliminating the prohibiion against the erection of a county unless its population shall entitle it to a member of the assembly

 Section 1.
-Resolved (if the Sen-nate concur).
-That the opening paragraph of section five of article three of the constitution be hereby amended to read as follows:
+Resolved (if the Sennate concur), That the opening paragraph of section five of article three of the constitution be hereby amended to read as follows:

-The members of the assembly shair be chosen by single districts and shall be apportioned by the legislature at each regular session at which the senate districts are readjusted or altered, and by the same law, among the several counties of the state, as nearly as may be according to the number of their respective inhabitants, excluding aliens.
-Every county here-tofore established and separately organized, except the county of Hamilton, shall always be entitled to one member of assembly, [and no county shall hereafter be erected unless its population shall entitle it to a member].
-The county of Hamilton shall elect with the county of Fulton, until the population of the county of Hamilton, shall, according to the ratio, entitle it to a member.
-But the legislature may abolish the said countiled. title it to a member.
+The members of the assembly shart be chosen by single districts and shall be apportioned by the legislature at each regular session at which the senate districts are readjusted or altered, and by the same law, among the several counties of the state, as nearly as may be according to the number of their respective inhabitants, excluding aliens.
+Every county heretofore established and separately organized, except the county of Hamilton, shall always be entitled to one member of assembly, [and no county shalf hereafter be erected unless its population shall entitle it to a member].
+The county of Hamilton shall elect with the county of Fulton, until the population of the county of Hamilton shall, according to the ratio, entitle it to a member.
 But the legislature may abolish the said county of Hamilton and annex the territory thereof to some other county or counties.

-§ 2.
-Resolved (if the Senate concur).
-That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and in conformit. bly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+§ 2: Resolved (if the Senate concur).
+That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.